top of page

 What if my child has special needs?

-Medication cannot be administered or dispensed by Zoo staff.
-Campers must be able to take their own medication.
-However, staff can carry medications and help children remember to take them.
-Many of the Zoo's full-time staff are first aid and EpiPen trained.
-If your child is bringing an EpiPen or medication to camp, you may be asked to complete additional paperwork regarding its authorized use.
+If your child has any special needs (dietary, allergy, behavioral, physical etc.), please inform us in advance by calling 219.873.1510.
+We aim to provide your child with the best camp experience possible, and understanding their unique needs is essential.
+Please note that Zoo staff cannot administer or dispense.
+Campers must be able to take their own medication, but staff can in reminding them to do so.
+Many of our full-time staff members are trained in first aid EpiPen use.
+If your child is bringing an EpiPen or medication to camp, you may need to complete additional paperwork regarding its authorized use.

 Payment & Registration